 In this article, we’ll provide you with all the information you need about the subject.
 This post will highlight the range of NBA cheerleaders’ salaries, see if they get paid well enough, analyze their payment structure, and determine their rates.

-Also, we will reveal the top 10 highest paid NBA cheerleaders and what it takes to become one.
+Also, we will reveal the top 10 highest reported NBA cheerleader salaries and what it takes to become one.

 How Much do NBA Cheerleaders Earn?

-Due to the high-energy performance on this job and its link to the NBA, the third most profitable league globally, one would expect these cheerleaders to earn the big bucks.
+Due to the high-energy performance on this job and its link to the NBA, one of the most profitable sports leagues globally, one would expect these cheerleaders to earn the big bucks.

-According to ESPN, the minimum salary for NBA cheerleaders was around $75 per game.
-And at the same time, the apex cheerleaders of popular teams earn about $150 for every match on average.
+According to a 2017 ESPN report, the minimum salary for NBA cheerleaders was around $75 per game.
+And at the same time, the apex cheerleaders of popular teams were reported to earn about $150 for every match on average.

 Salary Structure of NBA Cheerleaders?

-As you may have guessed, the salary of NBA cheerleaders works on a per-game basis.
-According to law, they are freelancers or independent contractors; hence, they may not enjoy the benefits and insurance that regular employees do.
+As you may have guessed, the salary of NBA cheerleaders often works on a per-game basis.
+Historically, many have been classified as freelancers or independent contractors; hence, they may not enjoy the benefits and insurance that regular employees do, though policies can vary by team and state law.

 Let’s break down their salary structure to find out how they get paid: